csc7/PP1_CI_TGC/README.md

 ___
 # **6. Validation**
+The introductory image on top of this README file was generated using the [Am I Responsive site](http://ami.responsivedesign.is/?url=https%3A%2F%2Fcsc7.github.io%2FPP1_CI_TGC) to test how the website displays in different screen sizes.

+The website was tested with the development tools of Chrome (mainly), Microsoft Edge, Microsoft Explorer and Firefox.

 The following tools were used to validate the files of the website:
 ## **HTML Files**
 https://validator.w3.org/ was used to validate the HTML files.
 All files ended up with zero errors and warnings.